Computational Technologies for Fashion Recommendation: A Survey: Introduction

 \textbf{Structure of this survey.} In the rest of this survey, we first give an overview of fashion recommendation in Section~\ref{sec:task}.
 In Section~\ref{sec:personalized_rec} to Section \ref{sec:special_rec}, we introduce and summarize the literature on specific research areas: personalized fashion recommendation, complementary recommendation, outfit recommendation, and other special fashion recommendations.
 We review each sub-task systematically by introducing the problem formulation and the state-of-the-art development.
-Then in Section~\ref{sec:dataset}, we introduce the important experimental settings in fashion recommendation, including input to models and evaluation protocols.
-Besides, we organize existing datasets in detail.
+In Section~\ref{sec:dataset}, we introduce the important experimental settings in fashion recommendation, including the model input and evaluation protocols, as well as the existing datasets.
 Furthermore, we provide an in-depth discussion to provide more insights on this research topic and also propose potential future directions in Section~\ref{sec:future_direction}.
 Lastly, we summarize the whole survey and give the conclusion in Section~\ref{sec:conclusion}.